luised94/lab_utils/STICKY_NOTES.md

 Overnight, Temp, Amount of antibody, same conditions as Kate from winston lab (zotero: @miller_winston23) Dont think I have to repeat ORC two more times but probably will have to...

+## 2024 04 27
+- Had some trouble with the text processing and used awk to make more robust.
+- Could come up with script that lets me know if the assumptions I make in my script are met.
+On the other hand, could just use same name instead of processing.
+- Definitely thinking a little about design up front is worth it pero esto vale cuando haga otro proyecto.